lyteword/kjv/mark/chapter-1.md

 <sup>37</sup> And when they had found him, they said unto him, All *men* seek for thee.

-<sup>38</sup> And he said unto them, Let us go into the next towns , that I may preach there also : for therefore came I forth .
+<sup>38</sup> And he said unto them, Let us go into the next towns, that I may preach there also: for therefore came I forth.

 <sup>39</sup> And he preached in their synagogues throughout all Galilee, and cast out devils.

 <sup>40</sup> And there came a leper to him, beseeching him, and kneeling down to him, and saying unto him, If thou wilt, thou canst make me clean.

-<sup>41</sup> And Jesus, moved with compassion, put forth *his* hand, and touched him, and saith unto him, I will ; be thou clean .
+<sup>41</sup> And Jesus, moved with compassion, put forth *his* hand, and touched him, and saith unto him, I will; be thou clean.

 <sup>42</sup> And as soon as he had spoken, immediately the leprosy departed from him, and he was cleansed.

 <sup>43</sup> And he straitly charged him, and forthwith sent him away;

-<sup>44</sup> And saith unto him, See thou say nothing to any man : but go thy way , shew thyself to the priest , and offer for thy cleansing those things which Moses commanded , for a testimony unto them .
+<sup>44</sup> And saith unto him, See thou say nothing to any man: but go thy way, shew thyself to the priest, and offer for thy cleansing those things which Moses commanded, for a testimony unto them.

 <sup>45</sup> But he went out, and began to publish *it* much, and to blaze abroad the matter, insomuch that Jesus could no more openly enter into the city, but was without in desert places: and they came to him from every quarter.